Jemurai/policy/policies/Data_Classification_Policy.md

 All Tier 1 and 2 data shall have access controls in place to ensure that only intended consumers can access data.

+The flows of Tier 1 and Tier 2 data shall be documented, with flows being tracked and approved.
+[NIST800-53:AC-4](https://nvd.nist.gov/800-53/Rev4/control/AC-4)

 ## Labeling Ownership

 Wherever possible, data stewardship shall be captured and self documented through file, folder, or other data item naming conventions.